Comfortable Removal of Infected or Damaged Teeth

 Need a Tooth Extracted?

 During your consultation, we will discuss your options for replacing the missing tooth or teeth with you.
 Sometimes, it is even possible to place a dental implant during the tooth extraction procedure, but this determination depends on your needs and oral health.
-We urge you to make an appointment at Southern Oral & Facial Surgery in Franklin and Thompson’s Station, TN to learn about your options.
+We urge you to make an appointment at Southern Oral & Facial Surgery in Franklin, Brentwood, and Thompson Station, TN, to learn about your options.

 Types of Anesthesia